TemporalInept/Lituus/README.md

  2. AverageDragon's (<https://tappedout.net/users/AverageDragon/>) cEDH conglomerate at <http:cedh-decklist-database.xyz/primary.html>
  3. MTG Comprehensive Rules at <https://magic.wizards.com/en/game-info/gameplay/rules-and-formats/rules>

-Lituus is a follow on to a personal project I had written that attempted to do the above but had become grossly unmaintable due to a mess of regular expressions and string finds.
-Furthermore, the final aim of Lituus is to compare cEDH decks to each other in a quantifiable way and programmatically discern their Archetypes which requires a more robust method.

 Once complete, Lituus will be able to conceptualize oracle text as trees

 <pre>